 Pros of Pop OS

-- Improved Gaming Quality: Pop OS is an excellent software for gamers.
-You can enjoy a great gaming experience on Linux by installing Wine, Lutris, and Steam.
+- Improved Gaming Quality: You can enjoy a great gaming experience on Linux by installing Wine, Lutris, and Steam.
 Even though installation of these programs takes longer, with Pop OS it is easy to install them.

-- Pop Shop: Another advantage of using Pop OS is Pop Shop which is a form of an app store for this operating system.
-With Pop Shop, you can install applications as well as update your system.
+- Pop Shop: With Pop Shop, you can install applications as well as update your system.
 This app store makes updating easier as well.

 - Easy to Use: Pop OS comes with applications that automate specific tasks that generally require a technical professional.
 It is an operating system that can be easily used by beginners.